thiagogarciavaz/GettingCleaningDataProject/README.md

 names, and now, we put its values into columns labels.

 6. Creating a new dataset, sumarized by activity and subject:
-After all the transformations in the dataset "ds" done, we create a new one, sumarizing data by "activity" and "subject".
+After all the transformations in the dataset "ds" done, we create a new one (called grouped), sumarizing data by "activity" and "subject".
 To acomplish it, we get support from "plyr" library, using the "numcolwise" to get the mean of all numeric variables.

 7. Writing a file with the last dataset:
-Last, we write into this dataset into a file called "project_output_ds.txt".
+Last, we write this dataset into a file called "project_output_ds.txt".

 ## More informations
 For more informations, you can access the CodeBook.md file, where all the datasets and